 - Living Will, also known as an Advance Directive for Health Care

 - Durable Power of Attorney for Health Care

 From the Hospital

 While you are in the hospital and prior to being discharged, a hospital discharge coordinator or case manager will talk with you about your choices.
 You will need to make them aware that you wish to receive care at Saint Mary’s at Asbury Ridge.
-The hospital will then contact us and work with our Clinical Liaison to make arrangements for your transfer to Saint Mary’s.
+The hospital will then refer you to Saint Mary's and work with our Clinical Liaison to make arrangements for your transfer to Saint Mary’s.
 Once you arrive, our care team will help you get settled, meet with you to complete some admission documents, and answer any questions you or your family might have.

 - Tip: Ask for Saint Mary’s